With all the information about food bombarding us, how can I know what is a healthy diet? How can I simplify my diet?

 I am also a firm believer in balancing protein with carbohydrates and heart-healthy fat in every meal or 40-30-30 you may have heard:

 I use this as a rough guide and have been very successful at keeping my weight at a healthy level.
 If you eat a lot more carbohydrates in your diet than 40 percent, just switching to this balance alone may be enough for a weight loss.
 Many people are totally unaware of how many carbohydrates they really eat.

 I believe that the single most important ingredient in healthy weight loss, even more important than getting the correct balance, is simply eating less!

 I have had great success with a flexible, intermittent fasting program.
 It is the only thing that now saves me from the middle-age bulge!
 Please see Healthy Weight Loss for more information on this!

 I would LOVE to be your holistic health coach, if you would like more help with your diet.
-I now offer my services on a donation-basis so there is no excuse for you not to get started!

 Instead of processed carbohydrates and starchy foods, the 40 percent carbs in a healthy diet should mostly be in fruits and vegetables with a smattering of whole grains (only if you are not allergic) and legumes (beans, dried peas, lentils, etc.).

 The USDA Food Pyramid has grossly over exaggerated the amount of complex carbohydrates in one’s diet, as a result of the powerful farm lobby.
 You can go to my article on the food pyramid to learn more about this issue.